ryansheehy0/Neo-C/standard_libraries.md

 The Terminal library is used to interact with the terminal.

 void print(string msg, string end = "\n")
+How to print arrays?
+Spread operator?
+  - Convert array to string. (string)array

 | Output Functions                                   | Description                                              |
 |----------------------------------------------------|----------------------------------------------------------|